nmkpaleo/nmk-cms/docs/user/drawer-register.md

 4. Choose the current scanning status.
 If it is *In progress*, select the users who are scanning.
 5. Save the drawer.

+## Selecting Multiple Localities, Taxa, and Users
+- Use the Ctrl (or Cmd on macOS) key while clicking to select more than one locality, taxon, or scanning user.
+- The selections can be adjusted later by reopening the drawer for editing.

 ## Updating or Reviewing
 - Select a drawer code to view details and the change log.
 - Use the edit icon to update a drawer.
 Status and user updates are recorded automatically.